Riverside County Superior Court

-The Superior Court of California, County of Riverside, also known as the Riverside County Superior Court, is the branch of the California superior courts with jurisdiction over Riverside County.
+The Superior Court of California, County of Riverside, also known as the Riverside County Superior Court, is the California superior courts with jurisdiction over Riverside County.

 History

 Riverside County was formed in 1893 from San Bernardino and San Diego counties.

 The cornerstone for the first permanent Riverside County Courthouse was laid on May 7, 1903, and the building was completed in June 1904.
 The Beaux Arts courthouse occupies nearly one city block and is modeled on the Grand Palais in Paris.
 Franklin P. Burnham is credited as the architect.

+Elections

+The 2024 Riverside County, California Superior Court election was held on March 5, 2024, and November 5, 2024, to elect the judge of Riverside County, California.
+It saw the election of Elizabeth Tucker.